Genetic Testing in Guiding Treatment for Patients With Brain Metastases

 for Adverse Events [CTCAE] Grade ≤1) from the acute effects of chemotherapy except for

-residual alopecia or Grade 2 peripheral neuropathy prior to randomization.
+residual alopecia or Grade 2 peripheral neuropathy prior to registration.
 A washout

 period of at least 21 days is required between last chemotherapy dose and registration